Mirages: On Anthropomorphism in Dialogue Systems: Linguistic Factors

 \section{Linguistic Factors}

-Much attention has been paid to anthropomorphic design features of dialogue system such as gendered names and avatars~\citep{west-etal-2019-blush} and ChatGPT's animated `three dots' and word-by-word staggered outputs, which give an impression that the system is thinking~\citep[Venkatasubramonian in ][]{goldman-2023-sen}.
-However, the linguistic factors that engender personification, e.g. voice qualities and speech, content, or style of outputs, have been given less consideration.
-We outline them here.
+Prior research has attended to anthropomorphic design features of dialogue system, e.g. gendered names and avatars~\citep{west-etal-2019-blush} and ChatGPT's animated `three dots' and word-by-word staggered outputs, which give an impression that the system is thinking~\citep[Venkatasubramonian in ][]{goldman-2023-sen}.
+Here, we outline the linguistic factors that engender personification that have been given less consideration, e.g. voice qualities and speech, content, or style of outputs.\footnote{We do not discuss physically embodied robots in this work.
+Instead, we refer readers to \citet{clark2023social}.}